 Today’s market is a candidate market and, as a result, it has become increasingly important for an organisation to leverage their employer brand and differentiate themselves from the competition.
 With an effective employer brand, you can stand out and attract the best talent.

-It’s surprising that many organisations are not taking advantage of a careers page/site to show the power of their employer brand, especially when candidates want to be informed about you to ensure they are making the right decision for them, before applying.
+It’s surprising that many organisations are not taking advantage of a careers page to show the power of their employer brand, especially when candidates want to be informed about you to ensure they are making the right decision for them, before applying.
 In short, candidates want to visit a careers site - not a job site.
 However, maintaining and keeping an up to date careers site can be very expensive in development costs – but there’s another way…

 At Vacancy Filler, we provide an optimised careers site which fully integrates with the rest of your content and branding, not only will the page look visually fantastic, but through embedded smartfeed technology, the page will be fully customisable.
 This will give you more control over what content is on the website, resulting in less money and time spent on development.

-Working with Vacancy Filler, your careers sites will also be fully optimised for accessing via a mobile phone, tablet or laptop; this will allow your candidates to easily access all of the information they need.
+Working with Vacancy Filler, your careers pages will also be fully optimised for accessing via a mobile phone, tablet or laptop; this will allow your candidates to easily access all of the information they need.
 With full job board integration, candidates can apply for an opportunity from their mobile, or preferred device, without having to click on to another site, making for a seamless candidate journey and an enjoyable experience.

 A careers site is not effective if you cant drive candidates to it, that’s why it is critical that your adverts get as much exposure as possible.
-Through our SEO-friendly career sites, you can fully optimise your careers section so that candidates can easily find your information on search engines, such as Google.
+Through our SEO-friendly career pages, you can fully optimise your careers section so that candidates can easily find your information on search engines, such as Google.

 As Social Media is probably one of the most effective ways to drive traffic to a company website, Vacancy Filler can embed your careers site on to your company Facebook page, giving your candidates the ability to browse, select and apply from Facebook, giving you more exposure and further promoting your employer brand; which, in turn, will drive like-minded candidates into your recruitment process

-With a careers site like the companies below, your business has the power to stand out, the power to reach the right talent, the power to delight and inform and, more importantly, the power to deliver candidates that will grow your organisation.
+With a careers page like the companies below, your business has the power to stand out, the power to reach the right talent, the power to delight and inform and, more importantly, the power to deliver candidates that will grow your organisation.

-Instead of spending more money on developer fees, Vacancy Filler can provide you with a cost-effective solution that provides a positive candidate journey, enhances your brand, and helps you to attract and retain better quality candidates.
+Instead of spending more money on developer fees, Vacancy Filler can provide you with a cost-effective solution that provides a positive candidate experience, enhances your brand, and helps you to attract and retain better quality candidates.